 Pub culture is still alive and well in Fortitude Valley.
 The art-deco Waterloo Hotel and Wickham Hotel recently had makeovers, while The Foundry has turned its focus to live music.
-Craft beer hall Woolly Mammoth has certainly raised the standards of the valley pub scene, The Osbourne and Pig 'N' Whistle have introduced epic beer garden vibes, while The Flying Cock serves solid gastropub eats.
+Craft beer hall Woolly Mammoth has certainly raised the standards of the valley pub scene, The Osbourne and Pig 'N' Whistle have introduced epic beer garden vibes, while The Coop Bistro serves solid gastropub eats.

 After 10pm it can be hard to find places to eat quality food (kebabs don’t count).
 In the heart of Brisbane’s nightlife district you’ll find The Palace Supper Club cooking fine dining fare until 11:30pm most nights.
 Farrier Supper Club has a menu on until 2am every night except Sunday, Greaser Bar is flipping burgers and American cuisine until late, and Heya is frying up its cheeseburger springrolls and more.